planetshell/db-capstone-project/readme.md

 #### Query Result:
 ![GetMaxQuantity](LittleLemon_Stored_Procedures/LittleLemon_GetMaxQuantity_StoredProcedure_results.png)

-In this first task, Little Lemon need you to create a procedure that displays the maximum ordered quantity in the Orders table.

 ### 2. Prepared Statement- GetOrderDetail

-In the second task, Little Lemon need you to help them to create a prepared statement called GetOrderDetail.
+The second optimized query is a prepared statement called GetOrderDetail.
 This prepared statement will help to reduce the parsing time of queries.
 It will also help to secure the database from SQL injections.
+GetOrderDetail accepts one input argument the customerID and returns the orderID, Quantity and orderCost from the Orders table

 #### SQL Statement:
 ![GetOrderDetail SQL](LittleLemon_Stored_Procedures/LittleLemon_GetOrderDetail_SQL.png)